 There are plenty of other ways to improve your Hummer.
-Here are some of the ways Crutchfield can help.
+Here are just a few ideas:

 When you head to the great outdoors in your H3, some of the outdoors will find its way into your truck.
 Floor mats and cargo mats from WeatherTech will help protect your floors from dirt and damage.
 As for the seats, door panels, headliner and other interior surfaces, we recommend WeatherTech’s TechCare car care products.